-1.01 This Technical specification cs design, manufacture, inspection, testing at works and supply, erection, testing & commissioning of relay and protection panels, with sub-station automation system for 220KV Sub-Stations of KPTCL grid.
+1.01 This Technical specification cs design, manufacture, inspection, testing at works and supply, erection, testing & commissioning of relay and protection panels, with sub-station automation system and IEC 61850 based annunciator for 220KV Sub-Stations of KPTCL grid.

 1.02 The interface requirement between protection relay panel/equipments and substation automation system is the complete responsibility of the bidder.
 The vendor should arrange all necessary testing instruments required for testing & commissioning of Protection & Substation Automation System.